zig-services/docs/README.md

   while not exposing your internal customer id.

-  If the original request contained a `betFactor` or `quantity` url parameter, you need to pass those values on as `bet-factor` and `quantity`.
+  If the original request contained a `betFactor` or `quantity` url parameter, you need to pass those values on as `betFactor` and `quantity`.
 If the request is successful, the zig service will respond with a ticket for the user.

   The purchase was successful and the customers balance can now be reduced by the tickets price.